odoonix/utils/README.md

 - Please check addons-path in odoo-utils/.vscode/setting.json" directory and delete the paths you don't have in your workspace

 ------------------------------------------------------------------------------------
-- clone odoo-utill
+# How use odoo utils?

-- Create New Folder
+- Create a folder named "odoo16"

-- Put init-vs in New Folder
+- Clone odoo-utill in "odoo16"

-- Run command 'chmod +x init-vs' in New Folder
+- Run command 'chmod +x init-vs' in "odoo16"

-- Then run command './init-vs' in New Folder

-# ADD DataBase

-- go to odoo-utils directory 'cd odoo-utils'

-- Run 'docker compose up -d' command
+- Go back one folder and run init-vs "../init-vs"